LasseRosenow/Totoro-Monopoly/src/rules.md

 ## Starting

-Every person gets 1000 coins and 2 forest tokens.
+Every player gets 1000 coins and 2 forest tokens.
 Every time a player passes the starting point, they can get 200 coins and 1 forest token.

 ## 1. Natural vs. Non-Natural Places